kc1awv/go-m17-relay/README.md

 - `log_level`: The logging level (e.g., "debug", "info", "warn", "error").
 - `relay_callsign`: The 'callsign' of the relay.
 - `bind_address`: The address to bind the UDP socket to.
+- `web_interface_address`: The address to bind the web interface to.
 - `target_relays`: A list of target relay addresses to connect to.

 Example config.json: